LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 perform actions such as opening, closing, and flushing (clearing) the stream.

 - Most streams flow in only one direction.
 Each stream is either an input or output stream.
-- You may even open several streams at once to read a file (input stream), seperate the data from valid/invalid (2 output streams),
+- You may even open several streams at once to read a file (input stream), separate the data from valid/invalid (2 output streams),

 1. *StreamReader* - Text input from a file